bevyengine/bevy-website/content/learn/book/the-renderer/render-pipelines.md

 }
 ```

-Once copied over, a connection between the Render `App` entity and their Main `App` counterpart is created by storing a component with their counterparts entity ID.
+Once copied over, a connection between the Render `SubApp` entity and their Main `SubApp` counterpart is created by storing a component with their counterparts entity ID.
-[`RenderEntity`] is inserted into the entity residing in the Main `App` and contains the Render `App` entity ID, while [`MainEntity`] is inserted into the entity residing in the Render `App` and contains the Main `App` entity ID.
+[`RenderEntity`] is inserted into the entity residing in the Main `SubApp` and contains the Render `SubApp` entity ID, while [`MainEntity`] is inserted into the entity residing in the Render `SubApp` and contains the Main `SubApp` entity ID.

 Alternatively, if you only need a specific type of asset (like a texture or a mesh), you can load an [`Asset`].
-`Asset`s that are loaded in your Main `App` are automatically copied over in the `ExtractSchedule`.
+`Asset`s that are loaded in your Main `SubApp` are automatically copied over in the `ExtractSchedule`.
 Bevy is able to do this by reading the associated [`AssetEvent`] messages that the `Asset` type emits when registered and loaded.
 You can read more about how `Asset`s are loaded and handled by Bevy in the [dedicated Assets chapter](/learn/book/assets).